 A major turning point in Gaethje’s career came when he refined his approach under coach Trevor Wittman.
 By adding patience, improved defense, and smarter pacing to his natural aggression, Gaethje evolved from a reckless brawler into a more complete and dangerous lightweight.
 This transformation allowed him to remain competitive at the highest level and extend his career against younger contenders.

 In April 2024, Gaethje participated in the historic UFC 300 event, defending his BMF title against Max Holloway.
 In one of the most iconic moments in combat sports history, Gaethje engaged in a wild exchange in the final ten seconds, suffering a knockout loss with just one second remaining in the fifth round.
 True to his character, he bounced back in March 2025 at UFC 313, securing a disciplined unanimous decision victory over Rafael Fiziev in their rematch, proving he remains an elite force in the division.
+In January 2026, Gaethje delivered another all-time classic at UFC 324, defeating the highly-touted Paddy Pimblett by unanimous decision (48-47, 49-46, 49-46) in a brutal five-round war to capture the UFC Interim Lightweight Championship—widely hailed as an early Fight of the Year contender.

 Net Worth & How Much Justin Gaethje Makes Per Fight

 Gaethje’s income comes from multiple sources, including base fight purses, win bonuses, performance bonuses, and pay-per-view revenue in main events and title fights.
 Throughout his UFC career, he has earned numerous Fight of the Night and Performance of the Night bonuses, significantly boosting his total career earnings.
+(He now holds the record for most Fight of the Night bonuses in UFC history.)

 At his peak, Gaethje has reportedly earned high six-figure to low seven-figure payouts per fight, particularly in championship or main-event appearances like UFC 291 and UFC 300.
 Sponsorships and brand partnerships have also contributed to his overall financial success, especially during periods of sustained relevance at the top of the lightweight division.